SamkeloDevs/SamkeloDevs/README.md

 Learning:
 I'm currently enrolled in a software development diploma program to deepen my understanding of various programming concepts and methodologies.
 Additionally, I am self-teaching HTML, CSS, and JavaScript to strengthen my skills in web development.

-Collaboration:
-I'm open to collaborating on web development projects, particularly those related to front-end development.
-If you're working on exciting projects or seeking a collaborator, feel free to reach out!

 How to Reach Me:
 You can contact me through the following channels: